Mastercard/dw-sbde-client-reference-app/sbde-client/README.md

 ## Setup
 1. Create an account at [Mastercard Developers](https://developer.mastercard.com).
-2. Create a new project and add the `Places` API to your project.
+2. Create a new project and add the `SBDE` API to your project.
 A `.p12` file is downloaded automatically.
 3. Take note of the given **consumer key, keyalias, and keystore password** given upon the project creation.
 4. Copy the downloaded `.p12` file to `/src/main/resources`.
 5. Update the properties found under `/src/main/resources/application.properties`.
 6. Run `mvn clean install` from the root of the project directory.
-7. run `java -jar target/location-intelligence-places-reference-app-1.0.0.jar` to start the project.
+7. run `java -jar sbde-java-client.jar` to start the project.
 8. Navigate to `http://localhost:8080/` in your browser.
 9. Start hitting endpoints!
 Sample parameters have been included in the fields automatically.

 ## Tutorial
-A tutorial can be found [here](https://developer.mastercard.com/documentation/places/2#tutorials-section) for setting up and using this service.
+A tutorial can be found [here](https://developer.mastercard.com/documentation/small-business-decision-enhancer) for setting up and using this service.

 ## Mastercard oauth1 Signer